sascommunities/sas-viya-forecasting-pipelines/Custom modeling nodes/Seasonal_Model/README.md

 ## Features

-### Node-Level INEVENT Support
+### Node-Level Event Definitions Support

 Specify an event definition table directly within the node by providing:

-- Table Caslib (`INEVENT` caslib)
+- Table Caslib (Event Definitions caslib)
-- Table Name (`INEVENT` table)
+- Table Name (Event Definitions table)

-When supplied, the node-level INEVENT configuration overrides project-level event definitions for that node execution.
+When supplied, the node-level Event Definitions configuration overrides project-level event definitions for that node execution.
-When node-level INEVENT is supplied, a valid node-level INEVENTBY table must also be supplied.
+When node-level Event Definitions is supplied, a valid node-level Event Usage table must also be supplied.

-### Node-Level INEVENTBY Support
+### Node-Level Event Usage Support

 Specify an event usage table directly within the node by providing:

-- Table Caslib (`INEVENTBY` caslib)
+- Table Caslib (Event Usage caslib)
-- Table Name (`INEVENTBY` table)
+- Table Name (Event Usage table)

-INEVENTBY maps available events to specific series or BY groups.
+Event Usage maps available events to specific series or BY groups.
 It does not define events.
-INEVENT and INEVENTBY must be configured together for node-level event processing.
+Event Definitions and Event Usage must be configured together for node-level event processing.

 ### BY-Group-Aware Event Processing